yuvipanda/python-popularity-contest/README.md

 way, it also gets loaded before any user specific IPython startup scripts.

+Only packages imported *after* `popularity_contest.reporter` was imported will be counted.
+This reduces noise from baseline packages (like `IPython` or `six`) that are used invisibly by everyone.

 ### Statsd server connection info

 `popularity_contest` expects the following environment variables